The Cooler (night club): 2000

 In early 2000, The Cooler and many downtown music venues had numerous problems with "the Dance Police" who were trying to accommodate Mayor Giuliani's vision of the "Cabaret Law" and this altered operating potential and programming.
 As a result, The Cooler went into an abbreviated schedule at this time.
 In early 2000, Bristol Trip-Hoppers Smith & Mighty and DJ Franco's Vampyros Lesbos played.
 On Friday, February 11, Prince Paul played.

 The club went onward with an Augustus Pablo Tribute with Easy All-Stars, Delroy Williams and Black Redemption on February 19 and other winter shows.
 Spring shows included the following: March 3: We, A Guy Called Gerald and Ben Neill.
 March 29: Stereo MCs.
 April featured Soulman Lee Fields with the Soul Providers and Mighty Imperials.
 On May 3 there was a Friends of Dean Martinez record release and on May 13 Bardo Pond played with Christian Marclay and Lee Ranaldo and DJ Olive.
 On Saturday May 27, The Cooler hosted Robin Williamson from the Incredible String Band with Strapping Fieldhands and the Tower Recordings.
 Other notable 2000 shows were as follows: June 3: Mad Scene, Shell, Cul de Sac.
 June 17: Hassan Hakmoun Zahar and David Fiuczynski's Kif.
 August 8: Dele Sosimi of Egypt 80 and Antibalas.
 September 9: Antipop Consortium, Princess Superstar and Mista Sinasta.
 September 15: Cornell Campbell and the Slackers.
 October 7: Kitty and the Tree and The Strokes.
-October 20: Oneida, Danielson Family, Grant Hart [Husker Du].
+October 20: Oneida, Danielson Family, Grant Hart (Hüsker Dü).
 October 21: The Swirlies, Brian Jonestown Massacre November 3: UV Ray, WE and Badawi.
 November 14: DJ Assault and Detroit Grand Pubahs, December 9: The Walkmen, Don Fleming and Poem Rocket.
 December 16: Reverend Vince Anderson, Moisturizer and Andre Williams & The Strapp and December 30: Electro-Putas, Pansonic, Lary 7 and Nicolas.